XcloudFance/Obsidian-research/A-level Computer Science Notes/Miumiu/1 - Data Representation.md

 ### Vectoric 矢量图
 - Storing **drawing lists** and **drawing objects**
-	- Drawing Lists
+	- Drawing Lists are **set of commands** defining the vector
+	- Drawing Objects are **mathematically** calculated shapes like circles, lines, rectangle
+	- Properties: Properties of each object are the basic geometric data which determine the shape and appearance. (每个图像的属性)
+	-
+- When resize the image, need to re-calculate each objects
+- Advantages
+	- File size is relatively smaller than normal bitmap
 	- When zooming in, no quality is lost - 和bitmap相反
-- When resize the image, need to re-calculate each objects
+	-